Stewart Talbot: Later career

 Talbot's 37 League One appearances helped his new club to the play-off places in 2004–05, though they were bettered by Sheffield Wednesday in the semi-finals.
-Talbot told manager Martin Allen that he wanted to return to the North, he joined League Two Boston United on a free transfer in June 2005.
+Talbot told manager Martin Allen that he wanted to return to the North, he joined League Two side Boston United on a free transfer in June 2005.
 By now a veteran, he played 36 games in 2005–06.
+However, he hated working under manager Steve Evans, who he felt to be a bully.

 In 2006–07 Boston lost their Football League status, Talbot making twenty appearances in his final season in the Football League.
 Only Talbot and Paul Ellender stayed beyond the summer.
 In 2007–08, the club were playing in the Conference North because of their financial difficulties.
 They were promptly kicked out of that division at the end of the season, leaving them with an intolerable fall from grace – effectively three relegations in just two seasons.
 So they started the 2008–09 season in the Northern Premier League.
 Talbot briefly managed United for one game against Nantwich Town on 5 January after manager Steve Welsh became ill.
-The team capitulated 5–0, spelling doom for Talbot.
+The team capitulated 5–0.
 Welsh released Talbot soon after, and the player signed for Kidsgrove Athletic (one level below in the Division One South).
 He left Kidsgrove in the summer of 2009.